-- ownership and control of the assets will pass to the trustees of the trust, and - income and capital will be distributed in accordance with the trust deed.
+- ownership and control of the assets will pass to the trustees of the trust, and - income and capital will be distributed in accordance with the rules of the trust, which are contained in the Will.

 The Will can be drafted so that the establishment of the trust is at the discretion of the executor, who could consider whether or not this is appropriate based on the circumstances that exist at the time you pass away.